jacobtread/jacobtread.com/src/content/blog/pocket-relay-http.md

 ## The benefits of this

-This new structure came with many benfits, below are some of the most notable
+This new structure came with many benefits, below are some of the most notable

 ### Only 1 port